-Over three weeks ago, I had the supreme pleasure of taking the opportunity to get out and see what was happening on the coast of North County San Diego.
-Amidst all of the rain that we got this winter season, I was extremely excited to see how all of the plants on the coast looked.
+Over three weeks ago, I had the supreme pleasure of taking the opportunity to get out and see what was happening on the coast of North County, San Diego.
+Amidst all the rain we got this winter season, I was extremely excited to see how all the coast plants looked.
 Did the California super bloom affect the coast?

-Ok, are you ready to check out all of the plants at San Onofre State Beach in North County San Diego!
+Ok, are you ready to check out all the San Onofre State Beach plants in North County, San Diego?

-San Onofre State Beach is one of my most favorite spots in all of San Diego County, due to how isolated the area is.
+San Onofre State Beach is one of my favorite spots in San Diego County due to how isolated the area is.
 I have written about this area quite a bit.
-If you would like to learn a little bit more about the area, please click on the links above.
-Here, you will also find out how to get here as there a few ways.
+Please click on the links above if you want to learn a little more about the area.
+You will also learn how to get here in a few ways.

 Let’s now take a look at what we saw!

 California Super Bloom- Trestle’s Beach Trail

 Before we start our adventure, what exactly is a super bloom?
 According to the dictionary, a super bloom “is a colloquial term used to define an explosion of wildflowers that exceeds typical spring bloom.’

 Did you realize that Southern California received record levels of rain this past year?
 Just in January- April, we have had over 16 inches of rain above average.
 For the past seven years, we have been in a drought, so with all this rain, I wondered how the coast would look this Spring.
 I was eager to find out what the California super bloom would look like at the beach.

 The Trestles Beach Trail is located at the northwestern portion of San Onofre State Beach, where the county line with Orange County is.

 In the photo above, you can see that San Mateo Creek has more water than average.